johnvandeweghe/DND-CampaignManager-API/docs/API_ENDPOINTS.md

 * appearance
 * notes
 * related_entries
+    * A list of related entries, includes a relation type, the type of the related thing, and the related thing's entry id
-* type (one of player_character, character, location, faction, etc)
+* type (one of creature, player, location, faction, etc)

 ## Creatures
 A stat-carrying thing